 The chair may appoint an Associate Chair to serve in his or her place during temporary absences.
+The Associate Chair serves at his or her pleasure.
 In the event of a prolonged absence, the chair appoints an Acting Chair.

 C. Coordinator of Undergraduate Studies